experimentAccount2/slpkg/README.rst

      > _

-Search and find packages from repositories are enabled:
+Search for packages from the enabled repositories:

 .. code-block:: bash